Frostburg State University: History

 The lower quad of Frostburg State University in spring featuring the Clock Tower with CCIT and Compton Science Center in the background.

-Under Compton's leadership, the institution celebrated its 50th anniversary in the 1949–1950 academic year, enrollment grew from 62 students in 1945 to 500 in 1954, the faculty increased from 13 to 34 members, and the size of the campus increased from eight to 40 acres of land.
+Under Compton's leadership, the institution celebrated its 50th anniversary in the 1949–50 academic year, enrollment grew from 62 students in 1945 to 500 in 1954, the faculty increased from 13 to 34 members, and the campus grew from eight to 40 acres.
 In addition to plant expansion, she initiated programs in curriculum development, adding a program to train junior high school teachers.
 R. Bowen Hardesty replaced Compton as president in 1955.

-The continued southern expansion of the college caused the Brownsville Schools and homes along Park Avenue to be demolished by 1955 to make way for Compton, Allen, and Simpson Halls.
-A new school-also known as the Lincoln School, and the current home of the university's Public Safety office-was constructed in the late 1950s.
-However, the building was used for only two years until national integration laws reassigned students to other Frostburg elementary schools.
-Marking a shift in the educational mission of the institution, the college was granted the right to grant Bachelor of Arts degrees and the master of education degree in 1960.
+The college's continued southern expansion caused the Brownsville Schools and homes along Park Avenue to be demolished by 1955 to make way for Compton, Allen, and Simpson Halls.
+A new school—also known as the Lincoln School, and the current home of the university's Public Safety office—was built in the late 1950s, but used for only two years until national integration laws reassigned students to other Frostburg elementary schools.
+Marking a shift in the educational mission of the institution, the college was given the right to grant Bachelor of Arts degrees and the master of education degree in 1960.

 The school was again renamed in July 1963, this time as Frostburg State College.
-Frostburg received university status in July 1987, thus being renamed to what it is today, i.e. Frostburg State University.

-Continuing the shift and growth of the university, the institution opened a campus in Hagerstown in 1988, which became the University System of Maryland at Hagerstown in January 2005, and offered its first doctoral degree in 2012.
+Frostburg received university status in July 1987 and was renamed Frostburg State University.
+The institution opened a campus in Hagerstown in 1988, which became the University System of Maryland at Hagerstown in 2005, and offered its first doctoral degree in 2012.

 In 2024, the university faced a $7.7 million deficit.
-University leaders planned to address the deficit by firing about 30 faculty by fall 2025 and another 15 faculty by spring 2026 and reorganizing administrative units (including eliminating two vice president positions).
+University leaders planned to cut about 30 faculty positions by fall 2025 and another 15 by spring 2026.
+Frostburg also plans to reorganize its administration (including eliminating two vice presidents) to save $1.7 million in fiscal 2025 and beyond, reduce athletics spending to save $883,000, and make cuts to operations to save up to another $1 million.